Why use BWT Automated Trading Systems?

 Blue Wave Trading has been developing automated trading systems since 1997 and has become the premier developer of automated strategies in the retail side of the trading industry.

-Developed in NinjaTrader Professional Unmanaged Mode for unrivaled features, reliability and execution speed, and avoidance of execution errors and Overfills
+Important: BWT Precision Autotrader Developed in NinjaTrader Professional Unmanaged Mode for unrivaled features, reliability and execution speed, and avoidance of Execution Errors and Overfills

 The BWT Precision Autotrader code base is professionally written with advanced coding techniques and has many of hours of live market trading and testing.
 Trade with confidence in real time and real money and know that great attention and care has gone into avoiding and resolving overfills, entry and exit order errors and other potentially dangerous automated trade scenarios – including an advanced trade workflow safety engine that avoids trade related errors.
 Beware of any strategy that is not written in NinjaTrader’s unmanaged mode or by programmers who have never traded live.
 Unfortunately, this would be all or most competing automated trading strategies compatible with NinjaTrader …Know that BWT Trading Software is written in a professional institutional grade code base, designed by a someone who has actually traded and tested our software in actual live trading.